mohimenulislam/Ansible/Introduction to Ansible /Introduction to Ansible.md

 ## Introduction to Ansible
+Ansible automates the management of remote systems and controls their desired state.
+Ansible environments have three main components:

+- `Control node`: A system on which Ansible is installed.
+You run Ansible commands such as ansible or ansible-inventory on a control node.

+- `Inventory`: A list of managed nodes that are logically organized.
+You create an inventory on the control node to describe host deployments to Ansible.

+- `Managed node`: A remote system, or host, that Ansible controls

 Ansible provides open-source automation that reduces complexity and runs everywhere.
 Using Ansible lets you automate virtually any task.
 Here are some common use cases for Ansible: